teach-afp/www/input/lab2.md

 Consider which functions are primitive and which are derived.

 <div class="alert alert-info">
-**Question**: why is it not possible to make your transformer an instance of `MonadTrans`?
+**Question**: Why is it not possible to make your transformer an instance of `MonadTrans`?
 </div>